 Electrical and Electronics Engineering (EEE) is a field of engineering that generally deals with the study and application of electricity, electronics, and electromagnetism.The EEE department is established with state of art technical facilities to impart knowledge required for future educational and industrial needs.
 It has acoustic proof class rooms with audio-visual teaching aids.
 The departmental laboratories are furnished with latest equipment and instruments along with internet and computer systems.
 The department has well experienced faculties from reputed industries and institutions.
 It has well defined syllabus suited for needs of academic, industrial and research across the globe.
 The department is well integrated by standalone seminar hall and supporting auditorium to conduct seminars, workshops and training programs.

-To impart the students with strong fundamental and applied knowledge in Electrical and Electronics Engineering discipline and enable them to identify, analyze and research on upcoming energy related challenges that provide optimal solutions to the society and nation needs.
+To impart the students with strong fundamental and applied knowledge to identify, analyze and research on upcoming energy related challenges that provide optimal solutions to the society and nation needs.

 |1||17R21A0203||A.Nikhitha||III/I||ITC Limited||10 days||Completed|

 |1||Dr A.Sudhakar||Harmonic Minimization in direct torque controlled Induction Motor using Neural Network controller||International journal of Energy technology and policy - scopus indexed||2020|

 |2||M.Srinivasa Reddy||MLR Institute of technology campus energy monitoring and controlling system with interconnection of grid and solar power||IJET,UAE,SCOPUS||Apr-20|